My First Year As An Independent Advocate Volunteer

 Margot admits that she had never heard of Dumfries & Galloway Advocacy Service when a neighbour first told her about us, but after googling us, she decided she wanted to become involved.

 You can apply to become a volunteer via email and Margot did exactly that – she was met with a quick response from our Chief Executive, Pamela Deans, and invited in for an informal chat before completing an application form and then being invited for interview to see if she was a suitable candidate.
-She was told on the same day that D&G Advocacy Service would like her to come in for training to become a volunteer Independent Advocate.
+Margot was then informed she had been successful and soon after was given a date to start training.

 One of the most important parts of Advocacy is having the skill to listen to people, and their story.
 As an Advocate, we are not there to judge, instead we are there to empower individuals and help them feel comfortable expressing themselves, something they couldn’t do before.

-Margot says the training programme was invaluable on her journey to becoming a volunteer, in particular the step when you shadow an experienced volunteer and get to go out and sit with a client.
+Margot says the training programme was invaluable on her journey to becoming a volunteer, in particular the step when you shadow an experienced Independent Advocate and get to be a part of a meeting with the Advocate and client.
 This part of our training programme is crucial as you gain real life experience and get to learn ‘on the job’.
 The classroom aspect equips you with human rights law and an understanding of what to expect in the role but it is not until you are actually sitting with a client that everything falls into place.
 Margot says this is where you truly learn to be non-judgemental; treat people with kindness and empathy and hopefully support them through their journey to get the respect they deserve as human beings, and for their voice to be heard no matter how hard that can be for them at times.

 So what is it about the role that Margot loves the most?
-It’s the satisfaction you get when you see that person laughing instead of crying, relaxing when at first nervous and understanding you’re an independent organisation there to help, not interfere.
-You see, many of our clients initially think of our advocates as another person interfering in their life, especially when they have already had social workers and adult support involved.
-But an advocate’s role is to support the client and give them a voice.
+It’s the satisfaction you get when you see that person laughing instead of crying, relaxing when at first nervous and understanding you are an independent organisation there to help, not interfere.
+An Advocate’s role is to support the client and give them a voice.
 It can take time to earn their trust but when you do, and you bring hope to their situation, it is the most rewarding feeling.